bwv988/az_ds_dev_vm/README.md

-# az_ds_dev_vm
+# Azure Data Science development VM

 Terraform scripts to spool up a Data Science dev box in Azure.

 ## Prerequisites

-Terraform and AZ CLI installed.
+* Terraform and Azure CLI installed

-If this is run from within WSL2, DNS needs to be disabled.
+* If this is run from within WSL2, DNS needs to be disabled as there is currently an issue in conjunction with Terraform
+* The Terraform script assumes that an SSH key public key exists under `~/.ssh/id_rsa.pub`.

 ## Deploy the VM with Terraform
 ```bash